minprog/project/flask/templates/meeting/index.md

 * Allow users to pitch new meetings.
 * Make meetings easily discoverable for others.
-* Create an interesting method to manage and discuss requirements such as time/place.
+* Create an interesting method to manage and discuss meeting requirements such as time/place.

 ### Challenges